Troubleshooting

 Recover from a failed build

-When a queued build fails, auto-build pauses and the PRD is marked failed in the queue.
+When a queued build fails, the PRD is marked failed in the queue while desired auto-build remains enabled.
+By default the scheduler pauses; if recovery.autoResume.enabled is true and the failed PRD passes the guarded high-confidence continue-repair policy, including compiled-artifact eligibility, the daemon may queue the continued repair instead of pausing.
 Do not re-enqueue manually; use the recovery workflow instead.

 Check for failed builds: